 Pixel 2 vs Pixel 2 XL design: Do they look different?

 Last year’s duo of Pixel phones came in two form-factors: a 5-inch model and a 5.5-inch one.
 Screen size aside, though, they both looked very similar.

 The Pixels were chunky phones, with a big bezel and an odd two-tone rear with a very scratchy glass panel surrounding the circular fingerprint scanner and camera.

 This time, however, Google is differentiating the two devices a lot more.
 The regular Pixel 2 is the more familiar device, still rocking that big chin and forehead around the display.
 It still has a 5-inch screen too, but it’s not as small as it could be.

 It’s a bit sleeker all over when compared to the old Pixel, but it could still be considered slightly old-fashioned when compared to, say, the Samsung Galaxy S8.

 Flip the Pixel 2 over and the two-tone back panel remains.
-The fingerprint scanner now sits below the glass, though, and generally things look a little bit more tidy.
+The fast fingerprint scanner now sits below the glass, though, and generally things look a little bit more tidy.

 Where things get really interesting is with the Pixel 2 XL.
 Instead of following the design of its smaller brother, the XL model feels a whole lot more modern.
 Like the S8, LG V30 and iPhone X, the Pixel XL 2 has a full-screen front with rounded corners and minimal bezel.